skukla/vm-from-scratch/README.md

 </div>
 ```

-4. Center the `HTML Code` element (Optional, but useful to illustrate the expected result)
+4. Alignment: `Center` (Optional, but useful to illustrate the expected result)
 5. Add a `Products List` element and use the following settings:
 	1. Condition:
 		1. If **ALL** of these conditions are **TRUE**